RTradeLtd/Pay/README.md

-# Temporal_Payment-ETH
+# Pay

-Temporal's Ethereum Based Payment Processor
+Pay is a service used to facilitate payment for credits on Temporal.
+It is a seperate package to avoid licensing headaches between go-ethereum and Temporal.

-The Ethereum payment processor consists of a gRPC API Server, and a queue runner.
-The gRPC API Server is used to generate signed messages to submit to the payment contract, while the queue runner is responsible for validating the transactions.
+We used a gRPC API Service to communicate between this service, and the Temporal API.

 ## Docker Images: